OpenKit/openkit-server/clients/ruby/README.md

 ## Installation

+    gem install 'openkit'

-Add this line to your application's Gemfile:
+Or add the following line to your application's Gemfile:

     gem 'openkit'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install openkit
+And run `bundle install` from your shell.

 ## Usage